 [Section 126 amended by No. 6 of 1946 s.
 2; No. 17 of 1950 s.
 32; No. 6 of 1993 s.
 11; No. 81 of 1996 s.
 72 and 145(1); No. 6 of 2003 s.
 41; No. 77 of 2006 s.
 4; No. 19 of 2010 s.
 51.]

+127A.
+Subsequent mortgages or charges

+(1) In this section —

+mortgage includes a charge;

+mortgagee includes an annuitant.

+(2) If any land under the operation of this Act is subject to a mortgage, the registration of a subsequent mortgage does not require the consent of the existing mortgagee.

+(3) If any land under the operation of this Act is subject to a mortgage, the execution or attempted execution of a subsequent mortgage does not —

+(a) constitute a breach of any term, covenant or condition contained in the existing mortgage; or

+(b) give rise to any forfeiture or penalty; or

+(c) make payable or accelerate the time for payment of any sum or sums that, if the execution or attempted execution of the subsequent mortgage had not happened, would not have been payable or would not have been payable at that time.

+(4) This section has effect despite any provision to the contrary in any mortgage.

+(5) This section does not apply to or in relation to any mortgage registered before the Electronic Conveyancing Act 2014 section 74 comes into operation.

+[Section 127A inserted by No. 2 of 2014 s.
+74.]

 127. First mortgagee to produce title for registration of subsequent instrument

 When any instrument subsequent to a first mortgage is made by the proprietor of any land and such proprietor or the person entitled to the benefit of such subsequent instrument desires the registration of such subsequent instrument the first mortgagee should he hold the duplicate certificate of title which comprises the land in such subsequent instrument shall upon being requested so to do by the proprietor of the land or the person entitled to the benefit of such subsequent instrument but at the cost of the person making such request produce such duplicate certificate of title to the Registrar so that such subsequent instrument may be registered.